ROCm/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/megatron-lm.rst

 training benchmarks, and achieve superior performance for models like Llama 3.1, Llama 2, and DeepSeek V2.

-Use the following instructions to set up the environment, configure the script to train models, and reproduce the benchmark results on the MI300X accelerators with the AMD Megatron-LM Docker image.
+Use the following instructions to set up the environment, configure the script to train models, and reproduce the benchmark results on MI300X series accelerators with the AMD Megatron-LM Docker image.

 .. _amd-megatron-lm-requirements: